Warith AL Maawali

 Cloud storage solutions where to store and what to use

-This is a short guide on what to use in order to have your data backups stored on the securely.
-There are many tools around to do the job but the question is can you trust your sensitive data with anyone ?
-Well for me the answer is always -TNO- trust no one! here is the list of recommended methods and tools.
+This is a short guide on what to use to securely store your data backups on the Cloud.
+While there are many tools available to do the job, the question remains: can you trust your sensitive data with just anyone?
+For me, the answer is always TNO – Trust No One!
+Here is a list of recommended methods and tools:

 List of tools:

 • PC or external disks massive backups remotely to the cloud on multiple platforms go for Crash plan (Commercial + encrypted File transmission AES-256-bit File Encryption Blowfish 448-bit ).
-Or if you are satisified with AES-256-bit file transmission and storage go for Jungle Disk which gives you the ability to store into your custom S3 account.
+Or if you are satisfied with AES-256-bit file transmission and storage go for Jungle Disk which gives you the ability to store into your custom S3 Amazon S3 account.

-• PC small backups synchronized remotely to the cloud on multiple platforms go for Tresorit (5 GB free + encrypted) or Spideroak (2 GB free + encrypted) or for Web based solution with 50 GB free storage go for Mega.
+• PC Encryptedee + encrypted) or Spideroak (2 GB free + encrypted) or for Web based solution with 50 GB free storage go for Mega.

 • Enterprise secure backups based on open source and synchronized remotely to the cloud on multiple platforms go for Pydio or Dropbox (2 GB free + not encrypted) or UbuntuOne (5 GB free + not encrypted).